laravel/docs/valet.md

 Valet is a Laravel development environment for Mac minimalists.
 No Vagrant, no `/etc/hosts` file.
 You can even share your sites publicly using local tunnels. _Yeah, we like it too._

 Laravel Valet configures your Mac to always run [Nginx](https://www.nginx.com/) in the background when your machine starts.
-Then, using [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq), Valet proxies all requests on the `*.dev` domain to point to sites installed on your local machine.
+Then, using [DnsMasq](https://en.wikipedia.org/wiki/Dnsmasq), Valet proxies all requests on the `*.test` domain to point to sites installed on your local machine.

 In other words, a blazing fast Laravel development environment that uses roughly 7 MB of RAM.
 Valet isn't a complete replacement for Vagrant or Homestead, but provides a great alternative if you want flexible basics, prefer extreme speed, or are working on a machine with a limited amount of RAM.